-Biden denounces 'all acts of violence' after attacks on Trump supporters at MAGA rally; Schumer, Pelosi silent
+Biden denounces 'all acts of violence' after attacks on Trump supporters at MAGA rally; Pelosi silent

 - Image 5 of 5

-Fox News' inquiries about violence against Trump supporters to House Speaker Nancy Pelosi and Senate Minority Leader Chuck Schumer were not returned.
+Fox News' inquiry about violence against Trump supporters to House Speaker Nancy Pelosi was not returned.

 Trump campaign spokesperson Erin Perrine had called on Biden to condemn the violence on FOX Business' "Varney & Co."

-Note: This post has been updated with comment from Schumer's office.